Josh Allen throws 3 TD passes to help Bills beat Miami 37-20

-Miami couldn’t keep up against Buffalo’s smothering defense.
+Miami couldn’t keep up against Buffalo’s smothering front.
 The Bills totaled a season-high seven sacks and allowed only 23 yards rushing.

-The victory gave the Bills (7-3) their best 10-game record since 1999, but they won for only the second time in the past four games.

-Miami (2-8) lost to Buffalo for the fourth time in the past five meetings.
+“The game plan was great, moving us around,” linebacker Lorenzo Alexander said, “and they didn’t’ handle it well.”

 Allen went 21 for 33 for 256 yards without a sack or turnover, and his passer rating of 117.7 was a career high.
 He extended his streak of passes without an interception to 163.

-Brown finished with nine receptions for 137 yards, both season highs.
+Brown totaled 137 yards receiving, the most by a Buffalo player in nearly three years, on nine catches.
 The Bills netted a season-best 424 yards, and their point total was also a season high.

 The Bills scored on their first four possessions to take a 16-0 lead, and at that point they enjoyed a 211-24 advantage in total yards.